Choose another writer in this calendar:

 stern Scottish Protestants and devil worship.

 All his spare time Buchan devoted to writing.
+In contrast to his adventure-filled novels, Buchan lead a life of little action.
 His chief recretional outlets were riding, climbing, and walking.
 On of Buchan's most loved books is John Macnab (1925), which tells of three bored gentlemen of the establishment, a lawyer, banker, and Tory Cabinet Minister, who form a poaching trinity under their invented "a nom de guerre", John Macnab.
 Buchan's other works include the 24-volume Nelson's History of the War (1915-19), biographies of Montrose (1913, 1928), Walter Scott (1932), Oliver Cromwell (1934), and Augustus (1937).
 Buchan's autobiography, Memory Hold-the-Door was published in North America under the title Pilgrim's Way.

 Buchan was one of the favorite writers of Alfred Hitchcock, who had toyed with the idea of filming Greenmantle.
 Often in Hitchcock's films an innocent man is chased by the police and the villains.
 In one scene Hannay says: "I know what it is to feel lonely and helpless and to have the whole world against me, and those are things that no men or women ought to feel."
 The basic outline of the story was thoroughly worked over in the screen version.
 At the end Hitchcock parallels handcuffs with a suggestion of marriage.
 The sequence in which Hannay was first protected and then betrayed by a jealous Highland crofter, have no counterpart in the book at all.
 The 39 Steps was crucial for Hitchcock's career – it became an international success and brought him to the attention of the American producer David O. Selznick, with whom he would cooperate in Rebecca (1940) and other productions.